 Follow These Steps to Become a Phlebotomist!

-As we have laid out, becoming a phlebotomist is not that difficult.
-Well you have to do the work, we just laid out the plan of attack.
-But we know that if you commit to these steps you will be on your way to your new career as a phlebotomist in as fast as 16 weeks!
+As we have laid out, becoming a phlebotomist does not have to be difficult.
+Commit to these steps and you will be on your way to your new career as a phlebotomist in as fast as 16 weeks!